 In between reexaminations, the HACSC will conduct interim adjustments to redetermine subsidy when the household experiences a qualifying event.
+Qualifying events will include:

+- 1. Decreases in income

+- 2. Increases in income (when requested by the household)

+- 3. Changes in household composition

-Qualifying events will include decreases in income, increases in income (when requested by the household), changes in household composition, and changes to the contract rent.
-When interim adjustments are conducted, HACSC may apply payment standards and utility allowances in effect at the time of the effective date of the adjustment.
-HACSC will reserve the right to conduct reexaminations more frequently either for administrative or financial reasons.
+- 4. Changes to the contract rent

+When interim adjustments are conducted, HACSC will apply payment standards in effect at the time of the effective date of the adjustment for contract rent increases that result in an increase in the tenant portion of rent, or in other situations on a case-by-case basis in accordance with the hardship policy.
+In all other instances, payment standards will not be updated until the next regular examination.
+HACSC reserves the right to conduct reexaminations more frequently either for administrative or financial reasons.

 Due to the alternative reexamination schedule, families may request an interim reexamination under the HACSC hardship policy.
-A hardship may be requested if a family has experienced a decrease in income because of changed circumstances, including loss or reduction of employment, death in the family, or reduction in or loss of earnings or other assistance; and/or, the family has experienced an increase in expenses, because of changed circumstances, for medical costs, childcare, transportation, education, or similar items.
+A hardship may be requested if a family has experienced a decrease in income because of changed circumstances, including loss or reduction of employment, death in the family, or reduction in or loss of earnings or other assistance; and/or the family has experienced an increase in expenses, because of changed circumstances, for medical costs, childcare, transportation, education, or similar items.

-When the Housing Authority receives written information concerning a change in the family's income or household composition between regularly scheduled reexaminations, the Housing Authority will consult with the family and make any adjustments determined to be appropriate.
+When the Housing Authority receives written information concerning a change in the family's income or household composition between regularly scheduled reexaminations, the Housing Authority will consult with the family and make any adjustments determined to be appropriate, including but not limited to applying new payment standards.
 Any change in the family income or household composition that results in an adjustment in the Total Tenant Payment, Tenant Rent, and HAP must be verified.